 Council is currently working alongside the Kingston Indigenous community in the development of their new Innovate Reconciliation Action Plan (RAP).
 An Innovate RAP has a key focus on creating and strengthening relationships with the Aboriginal and Torres Strait Islander community members through innovative strategies, as well as including staff and stakeholders in the spirit of Reconciliaition.

-Council works with its local Aboriginal community to acknowledge and promote its rich history, support the Aboriginal community in Kingston today, develop and implement Council Policy, and support committees, networks organisations.
+Council works with our local Aboriginal and Torres Strait Islander community to acknowledge and promote its rich history, support the Aboriginal community in Kingston, develop and implement Council Policy, and support networks and organisations.

 Inter Council Aboriginal Consultative Committee

 The Inter Council Aboriginal Consultative Committee (ICACC) was established in 1997 by Aboriginal people and local Councils.
 Today, ICACC is represented by the Aboriginal community and the City of Casey, City of Greater Dandenong, Mornington Peninsula Shire and City of Kingston.